 I love a lot of subscription-based brands – I couldn’t live without them!
 However, my favourite is a company called Clear, which is a security business.
 Through its membership, Clear’s service enables you to skip queues at a number of airports and sports arenas.
 Whether it’s for improving your standard of travel, or simply helping you feel more important, it’s a fantastic service!
 We’re even installing Clear at our Subscribed conference at the San Francisco Marriott Marquis in June, to get subscribers to the front of the line.

-Marlene Summers is a speaker at the Effortless Customer Experience Summit, taking place in San Francisco on June 27th.
-Organised by Voxpro and its parent company TELUS International, the event brings together experts in the field of customer experience from major companies such as Google, Bird, Patreon and Wix to discuss ways to reduce customer effort, how to deliver great digital CX at scale and much more besides.
+Marlene Summers was a speaker at the Effortless Customer Experience Summit, that took place in San Francisco on June 27th 2019.
+Organised by Voxpro – powered by TELUS International and its parent company TELUS International, the event brought together experts in the field of customer experience from major companies such as Google, Bird, Patreon and Wix to discuss ways to reduce customer effort, how to deliver great digital CX at scale and much more besides.
 If you like the sound of that why not check out our e-book on ‘The Art Of Effortless Experience’

 Enjoy this post?
-Why not check out our interview with Maritza Dominguez of Patreon who explains how the platform gains the trust of users without compromising on effort.
+Check out our interview with Maritza Dominguez of Patreon who explains how the platform gains the trust of users without compromising on effort.